timhagn/gbitest/README.md

 On the left side you see content wrapped by `<BackgroundImage />` from `gatsby-background-image`, on the right (for comparison) a pure `gatsby-image`.

+Under /image-stack/ you see an example with Multiple Stacked Background Images.

+Browsing to /art-direction/ shows an example with a `media` prop for Art Directed Background Images.

 Feel free to play around with the `BackgroundSection` in [src/components/BackgroundSection.js](src/components/BackgroundSection.js).

 There are also included examples on how to target the pseudo-elements in